gmilk2014/bikesharing/README.md

 ![Map Demo] (images/map.jpg)

-# Puppy Playdate Approach
+# BikeAlert Approach
-Puppy Playdate uses synthetically generated JSON messages which are processed in the batch and real-time component for historical monthly and daily message counts along with continual map and message updates.
+Puppy Playdate uses synthetically generated trip logs which are processed in the batch and real-time component for historical hourly bike counts along with continual map updates.

 ![pipeline Demo] (images/pipeline.jpg)

 ## Data Synethesis
-Current list of counties in the United States were extracted from http://www.bls.gov/lau/laucntycur14.txt.
-Area Title contained both the county name and state.
-The Civilian Labor Force field was used to scale the frequency messages would be sent to each county where higher labor force related to a higher frequency of messages to be sent.
-Time based trends were also implemented by altering the probability of a message being sent a specific year, month and day of week.
-Synthesized trends are as follows:
-- Increasing growth in messages by each year 2012, 2013, 2014
-- More messages sent in April and October with October being the peak activity
-- Weekly patterns with peak activity on Saturdays

-JSON message fields:
-- timestamp [year month day hour minute second]: time when message was posted
-- county [county, state]: location where message was posted
-- creatorID: Integer representing the creator of the message thread
-- senderID: Integer representing the sender of the current message
-- rank: Integer representing the order of the message in the thread with 0 being the first message
-- messageID: Integer representing a specific message thread
-- message: String containing the message

-~ 45 GB of historical data
-~ 1000 messages streaming per second
+The actual log data from Bay Area Bike Share have many fields including Trip ID,Duration,Start Date,Start Station,Start Terminal,End Date,End Station,End Terminal,Bike #,Subscription Type, and Zip Code.
+For my project, I only need start/end station ID and start/end Date, so I simply randomly generated a (stationID, timestamp) pair for start/end trip logs.
+StationID is between 1 to 1000 and timestamp is between 2011/6/17 to 2015/6/17.

 ## Data Ingestion
-JSON messages were produced and consumed by python scripts using the kafka-python package from https://github.com/mumrah/kafka-python.git.
-Messages were published to a single topic with Spark Streaming and HDFS acting as consumers.
-Messages were blocked into 20MB sizes into the main historical folder and cached folder on HDFS.
-The incremental batch job operates continually on the cached folder and removes processed files while leaving the historical folder immutable for a complete rebuild of the batch view.
+(stationID, timestamp) pairs were produced by python scripts using the kafka-python package from https://github.com/mumrah/kafka-python.git.
+Logs were published to two topics (start_data and end_data) with Spark Streaming as consumers.
+Historical data were pushed into HDFS from local machine mannually by command `$ hdfs dfs -copyFromLocal <historical_data> <hdfs master dataset directory>`.
+The historical data in HDFS were served as the source of the truth, so they were immutable and used in batch processing to back up the speed layer.

 ## Batch Processing
 Two batch processes were performed for historical batch views:

-1. Count number of messages by county on a monthly granularity
+1. Count number of bikes by station on a hourly granularity
-2. Count number of messages by county on a daily granularity
+2. Count number of bikes by station up till all the available data

 Batch views were directly written into cassandra with the spark-cassandra connector